Institute on Teaching and Learning for Campus-Wide Interfaith Excellence

 American colleges and universities have a special role and responsibility to help our fellow citizens explore how to embrace our many differences while maintaining a common life together.
 Higher education brings people together across lines of religious difference through curricular, co-curricular, and community engagement opportunities.
 As such, campuses serve as both a laboratory for how diverse societies can thrive, as well as a launching pad for the next generation of leaders who can transform experiences with diversity into engaged and productive pluralism.

-From July 16th-19th, 2019.
-Interfaith Youth Core (IFYC) and AAC&U will hold the Institute on Teaching and Learning for Campus-wide Interfaith Excellence at Emory University.
+From July 20th through 23rd ,2021, Interfaith Youth Core (IFYC) and AAC&U will hold the Institute on Teaching and Learning for Campus-wide Interfaith Excellence remotely, with a pre-Institute workshop on July 15th, 2021.
+The application deadline is May 10, 2021.
+Click here to apply.

-The 2019 Institute on Teaching and Learning for Campus-wide Interfaith Excellence is designed to prepare college and university leaders to transform their campuses into model environments for interfaith cooperation.
-Intended for administrators, faculty and staff at private colleges and universities, campuses are invited to bring teams of five people from a diversity of campus positions to the Institute.
-Thanks to the generous support of the Arthur Vining Davis Foundations, if accepted, all costs will be covered including housing, travel, food, and tuition for the entire team.
-In addition, campuses will be eligible for a $5,000 grant to implement their action plan back on campus.
+The Institute on Teaching and Learning for Campus-wide Interfaith Excellence is designed to prepare college and university leaders to transform their campuses into model environments for interfaith cooperation.
+Intended for administrators, faculty and staff at both public and private colleges and universities, campuses are invited to bring teams of five people from a diverse set of campus positions to the Institute.
+Teams must include at least one senior academic officer and one faculty member, ensuring broad-based educational reform on campus.
+Thanks to the generous support of the Lilly Endowment Inc., if accepted, all costs will be covered for the 2021 Institute.
+In addition, campuses will be eligible for a $3,000 grant to implement their action plan back on campus.

 Over the course of four days, teams will attend sessions, consult with faculty advisors, and meet to develop context specific action plans for broadening, deepening, and strengthening interfaith teaching and learning on their campus.
 The Institute will provide practical guidance, mentoring and resources related to the following themes: